AaronJ137/AaronJ137.github.io/README.md

     </p>

     <p>
       You can check out some of my projects on <a href="https://github.com/YOUR_USERNAME" target="_blank">GitHub</a>.
-(There will not be much yet as I am still just learning and do not know about most things about HTML and CSS.
+(There will not be much yet as I am still just learning and do not know about most things about HTML and CSS).
     </p>
   </main>